andrew/ultimate-awesome/README.md

 - [awesome-remote-sensing-visual-generative-models](https://github.com/bili-sakura/awesome-remote-sensing-visual-generative-models) - A curated list of awesome remote sensing visual generative models, papers, datasets, and resources.
 This repository focuses exclusively on satellite images and excludes aerial images, street-view images, and their applications.
 - [awesome-bdk](https://github.com/bitcoindevkit/awesome-bdk) - An "Awesome List" for the Bitcoin Dev Kit Project.
 - [awesome-civil-engineering](https://github.com/brandonhimpfen/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
-- [awesome-crypto-wallets](https://github.com/brandonhimpfen/awesome-crypto-wallets) - A curated list of awesome resources, tools, and wallets for securely storing, managing, and transferring cryptocurrencies.
-This list covers software wallets, hardware wallets, multi-currency wallets, and privacy-focused options.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [awesome-llmops](https://github.com/brandonhimpfen/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-open-science](https://github.com/brandonhimpfen/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.